-Not all treatments are covered automatically in a medical insurance expat plan.
-When you take out a medical insurance expat plan the insurance company will ask you about your medical history.
-Based on the information you provide they will make a decision regarding the coverage of your pre-existing conditions and will ‘underwrite' your application.
+When you take out a medical insurance plan an insurance company will ask about your medical history.
+Based on this information they will make a decision regarding the coverage of your pre-existing conditions and will ‘underwrite' your application.

 The insurance company can take a number of options when deciding to underwrite your application.